breeze833/pzcmdr-prj/doc/EthernetGadgetConfiguration.md

 If you cannot access the second partition, simply boot into the system and modify `/etc/modules` and `/etc/modprobe.d/g_ether.conf` accordingly.

-If there is no peripherals attached to Pi Zero, connect the gadget USB port to the host and the power from the gadget USB port is enough for booting the system.
+If there is no peripherals attached to Pi Zero, connecting the gadget USB port to the host would get enough power for booting the system.
 If the power is low,

 *    you may prepare an additional USB cable and connect the power port to a power adapter;
 *    or prepare a powered USB hub and connect the gadget port to the host via the hub.